 Strategies for Meeting Phase 2 GHG and Ultra-Low NOx Emission Standards for Heavy-Duty Diesel Engines 2018-01-1429

-When considered along with Phase 2 GHG requirements, the proposed ARB NOx emission limit of 0.02 g/bhp-hr will be very challenging to achieve as the trade-off between fuel consumption and NOx emissions is not favorable.
-To meet any future ultra-low NOx emission regulation the NOx conversion efficiency during the cold start of the emission test cycles needs to be improved.
+When considered along with Phase 2 Greenhouse Gas (GHG) requirements, the proposed Air Resource Board (ARB) nitrogen oxide (NOx) emission limit of 0.02 g/bhp-hr will be very challenging to achieve as the trade-off between fuel consumption and NOx emissions is not favorable.
+To meet any future ultra-low NOx emission regulation, the NOx conversion efficiency during the cold start of the emission test cycles needs to be improved.
 In such a scenario, apart from changes in aftertreatment layout and formulation, additional heating measures will be required.

-In this paper, a physics-based model for an advanced aftertreatment system comprising of a DOC, an SDPF, a standalone SCR and an ammonia slip catalyst were calibrated against experimental data.
-The calibrated model was then used to evaluate various advanced aftertreatment system configurations that included the application of an electrically heated catalyst, mini-burner, fuel dosing, passive NOx adsorber and ammonia injection.
+In this article, a physics-based model for an advanced aftertreatment system comprising of a diesel oxidation catalyst (DOC), an SCR-catalyzed diesel particulate filter (SDPF), a stand-alone selective catalytic reduction (SCR), and an ammonia slip catalyst (ASC) was calibrated against experimental data.
+The calibrated model was then used to evaluate various advanced aftertreatment system configurations that included the application of an electrically heated catalyst, mini-burner, fuel dosing, passive NOx adsorber (PNA), and ammonia injection.
 The advanced aftertreatment system capable of meeting the 0.02 g/bhp-hr NOx emission limit with minimum fuel consumption penalty was then coupled to two different advanced engine models.
-Each of these engine models met the 2027 Phase 2 GHG emission standards but used a different combination of technology, including downsizing, downspeeding, variable compression ratio, cylinder deactivation and turbocompounding.
-The combined engine and aftertreatment system models were then evaluated on both cold and hot start HD-FTP test cycles.
+Each of these engine models met the 2027 Phase 2 GHG emission standards but used a different combination of technologies, including downsizing, downspeeding, variable compression ratio (VCR), cylinder deactivation, and turbocompounding.
+The combined engine and aftertreatment system models were then evaluated on both cold and hot start Heavy-Duty Federal Test Procedure (HD-FTP) test cycles.
 The results show that with appropriate selection of engine and aftertreatment technology packages, the 2027 Phase 2 GHG emission standards and the proposed 2024 ultra-low NOx emission standards can be achieved simultaneously.